 i. has purchased and holds a Licence (other than an Educational License, a Rental Licence or a Subscription Licence) together with Maintenance and Support within the previous twelve (12) months (or, if applicable, within a Co-Term Period); or

 ii. who has purchased Maintenance and Support for an existing Licence (other than an Educational Licence, a Rental Licence or a Subscription Licence) within the previous twelve (12) months (or, if applicable, within a Co-Term Period); or

 iii. is in a Renewal Support Period.

 A Customer who has purchased and holds a current Rental License or Subscription License.
 B A Customer who has purchased and holds a current Educational License.
-C A Customer who has purchased and holds a current a Student License D Any other Customer E
+C A Customer who has purchased and holds a current Student License D Any other Customer (including any Customer who has purchased and holds a current Non-Commercial License or Nuke Indie License) E

 - Entitlement to Receive Maintenance and Support.
 During the Term, a Customer shall be entitled to access, and Foundry shall provide, different levels and/or types of Maintenance and Support for Customer’s Supported Licences depending on the Customer’s Customer Classification as follows (where a “✓” indicates available access):

 * for a period of thirty (30) days following initial License purchase.

 support (via Support Portal)

 A ✓ ✓ ✓ ✓ ✓ ✓ B ✓ ✓ ✓ ✓ ✓ ✓ C ✓ ✓ ✓ ✓ ✓ ✓ D ✓ ✓ ✓ ✓ ✓ E ✓* ✓ ✓